"There is a kind of beauty in imperfection" ~ Conrad Hall

 With paint or other sticky mediums you may want to do the following:

 1. Take a bucket filled with water and dip all dirty blocks in it.
-Leave them in the bucket for a couple of minutes and then scrub the blocks gently with a soft brush that doesn’t harm the pattern (eg. a used soft toothbrush).
+Leave them in the bucket for a couple of minutes and if required, scrub the blocks gently with a soft brush that doesn’t harm the pattern (eg. a used soft toothbrush).

 2. After you scrub the block, immediately dip it in another vessel filled with clean water.
 Repeat the same process for all dirty blocks.